-Web and desktop application development has become easier and safer as different approaches and new frameworks have come on the market, making application development much more sophisticated.
+Web and desktop application development has become more accessible and safer as different approaches and new frameworks have come on the market, making application development much more sophisticated.
 In this tutorial series, you will learn about the Angular framework that brings revolutionary changes in developing software applications.

 What Is Angular?

-Angular (formerly called Angular JS) is a typescript based web application framework that supports full-stack development for building all types of web applications.
+Angular (formerly called Angular JS) is a typescript-based web application framework that supports full-stack development for building all types of web applications.
 It helps in creating reactive single page application (SPA) and is completely based on the concept of components.
-Angular is owned by Google, and its stable version was released on September 14, 2016.
+Google owns Angular, and its stable version was released on September 14, 2016.
 Angular's official website is https://angular.io/.
-Google makes sure that they release a major version of Angular every 6 months.
+Google makes sure that they release a major version of Angular every six months.

 What Is Single Page Application (SPA)

-Single-page applications are web applications or a special type of website that provide users with a very intuitive, responsive, and fast user experience.
+Single-page applications are web applications or a particular type of website that provide users with a very intuitive, responsive, and fast user experience.
 It is enriched with menus, multiple blocks, tiles, and interactive buttons on one page, helping users easily navigate the application.
-This helps to dynamically load a portion of the current page instead of reloading the entire page from the server.
-This is why angular based applications are called reactive fast speed loading pages.
+It helps to load a portion of the current page dynamically instead of reloading the entire page from the server.
+This is why Angular-based applications are called reactive fast-speed loading pages.

 What Is Angular CLI

-Angular CLI is basically a command-line interface tool that automates the application development process by initializing new Angular applications and maintaining them directly from a command shell.
+Angular CLI is a command-line interface tool that automates the application development process by initializing new Angular applications and maintaining them directly from a command shell.
 As you plan to set up your project using Angular CLI, it will show all its built-in features.
-From there, you can learn about the various features that Angular provides for web application development.
+You can learn about the various features that Angular provides for web application development.

 Features of Angular

-- Multiple platforms: Angular helps develop desktop applications for different types of Operating systems.
+- Multiple platforms: Angular helps develop desktop applications for different operating systems.
 Native applications can also be built using Angular with Cordova, NativeScript, or Ionic.

 - High performance and speed: Angular's performance is very high, and the reasons behind this high performance are: